lksark/Workloads-Distribution-Using-Queue-Stack-List-HashTable-Array-in-Multi-threading-Programming/README.md

 In this example, the subprocess threads and main program will not exit when the task queue / stack / list is empty.
 Instead, worker threads will enter ‘WaitSleepJoin’ state until new workloads tag numbers are added into the task queue / stack / list.
 Subprocess worker threads will become Running state when obtained the lock.

+Producer threads will input a number of workloads tag numbers into the task queue / stack / list.
+Then sleep for 5 seconds.
+Wake-up, input another number of workloads tag numbers into the task queue / stack / list.
+Therefore, certain time within these 5 seconds interval, the task queue / stack / list is empty.

 Version ‘1’: Although main program will not exit when task queue / stack / list is empty.
 But this program also unable to exit by itself, except force termination ctrl-c.

 c# Console App:  multithreaded_message_queue1.cs.txt

-Version ‘2’: amended coding. press ‘q’ button to sequent end all the subprocess worker threads and then main program thread.
+Version ‘2’: amended coding. press ‘q’ button to one-by-one end all the subprocess worker threads and then main program thread.

 c# Console App: multithreaded_message_queue2.cs.txt